So you want to learn how to start freelance writing?

 Action creates clarity and helps build momentum.

-Freelance writing is just like sales, it’s simply a numbers game.
+Being a freelance writer is just like sales, it’s simply a numbers game.
 You have to put yourself out there, quit fearing rejection, and simply keep pitching/applying.

 The more you pitch or apply for gigs, the higher the likelihood you will snag your first freelance writing job.